Skip to Main Content

 - Omitting the date or currency statement in the parenthetical for a citation to a statute found on Westlaw or Lexis Advance.

-Forgetting Punctuation at the end of the citation sentence.
+Forgetting Punctuation at the end of the citation sentence or clause.